thenativeweb/node-cqrs-eventdenormalizer/README.md

 	}, function (data, vm) { // instead of function you can define
 	                         // a string with default handling ('create', 'update', 'delete')
-	                         // or function that expects a callback (i.e. function (data, vm, callback) {}) vm.set('firstname', data.firstname);
+	                         // or function that expects a callback (i.e. function (data, vm, callback) {})

+	  // if you have multiple concurrent events that targets the same vm, you can catch it like this: if (vm.actionOnCommit === 'create') {
+	  	return this.retry();
+	  	// or
+	  	//return this.retry(100); // retries to denormalize again in 0-100ms
+	  	// or
+	  	//return this.retry({ from: 500, to: 8000 }); // retries to denormalize again in 500-8000ms
+	  }
+	  // and if you pass in a callback, then:
+	  //if (vm.actionOnCommit === 'create') {
+	  //	return this.retry(callback);
+	  //	// or
+	  //	//return this.retry(100, callback); // retries to denormalize again in 0-100ms
+	  //	// or
+	  //	//return this.retry({ from: 500, to: 8000 }, callback); // retries to denormalize again in 500-8000ms
+	  //}

+	  vm.set('firstname', data.firstname);
 	  vm.set('lastname', data.lastname);
 	});